LibraryCarpentry/lc-python-intro/episodes/getting-started.md

 - Each notebook contains one or more cells that contain code, text, or images.

 ### Start JupyterLab
-Once you have created the `lc-python` directory on your Desktop, you can start JupyterLab by opening a shell command line interface or by using Anaconda Navigator.
+Once you have created the `lc-python` directory on your Desktop, you can start JupyterLab by opening a shell command line interface.

 #### Mac users - Command Line